johanneslil/react-native-swipe-actions/README.md

 ## Fix ScrollView and FlatList issues on iOS

-To prevent vertical scrolling hiccups on iOS, disable vertical swipe recognition with a config like this:
+To prevent any vertical scrolling hiccups on iOS, disable vertical swipe recognition with a config like this:

 ```javascript
 <GestureRecognizer